NederlandsMD/NederlandsMD.github.io/README.md

-# GitHub-hosted website, displaying html from "Interactive-Dashboard: Weather by Latitude"
+# Interactive Dashboard: Weather by Latitude

-This site can be found at: https://nederlandsmd.github.io/Index_HW.html
+The website can be viewed at: https://nederlandsmd.github.io/Index_HW.html

-The site is an interactive dashboard created using HTML and CSS to display the weather analysis from a separate project exploring the Open Weather Map API in Python.
+This website was created from the analysis of weather by latitude (a separate project also hosted on this GitHub Account).
+The dashboard was created with HTML/Bootstrap and CSS, and is responsive to changes in window size as well as for use with mobile phones.

+The website allows users to flip through visualizations displaying four comparisons of weather at different latitudes: Max Temperature, Humidity, Cloudiness, and Wind Speed.
+The dashboard also presents the source data used to compile the visualizations.